VenimK/ComfyUI-Easy-Install/README.md

 ---

-## Installation Guide
+## Installation Steps:

-### Steps:
 1. Download the latest release of [ComfyUI-Easy-Install](https://github.com/Tavris1/ComfyUI-Easy-Install/releases/latest/download/ComfyUI-Easy-Install.zip).
 2. Extract the ZIP file to your desired folder.
 3. Run **ComfyUI-Easy-Install.bat**.

 ### Tips for Existing Installations:
-- To preserve settings from other ComfyUI installations, place the following files in the same folder as the installer:
+- To preserve settings from other ComfyUI installations, place the following files in the same folder as the installer.
+They will be copied automatically to the appropriate folders:
   - `extra_model_paths.yaml` (refer to **Extra Model Paths Maker 🔥**)
   - `run_nvidia_gpu.bat`
   - `comfy.settings.json` (user/default)
   - `config.ini` (Manager)
   - `styles.json` (was-node-suite)
   - `was_suite_config.json` (was-node-suite)
-  - `rgthree_config.json`
+  - `rgthree_config.json` (rgthree)

 ### Avoiding Conflicts:
 - If another **ComfyUI_windows_portable** folder is detected, the installer will stop to prevent overwriting.